-Presidential candidacy: Various awards (3rd place of the 2012 World Mayor Prize, one of the ‘Top 10 Indonesian Mayors of 2008’) testified to his success as mayor and governor, and there was little surprise when Megawati Sukarnoputri, the former President of Indonesia, chose Widodo to be the presidential candidate of the PDI-P party.
-He has also enjoyed the support of many musicians and artists (he himself is reported to enjoy heavy metal music), and this helped him greatly on his presidential campaign.
+Presidential candidacy: Various awards (3rd place in the 2012 World Mayor Prize, one of the ‘Top 10 Indonesian Mayors of 2008’) testify to his success as mayor and governor, and there was little surprise when Megawati Sukarnoputri, the former President of Indonesia, chose Widodo to be the presidential candidate of the PDI-P party.
+He has also enjoyed the support of many musicians and artists (he himself is reported to enjoy heavy metal music), and this helped him greatly in his presidential campaign.

 Blusukan Culture: President Widodo has become well-known for impromptu visits to see and hear directly from people in local communities.
 This has allowed him to directly address their concerns and criticisms, allowing him to develop a strong personal relationship with the public.

 Future Prospects: Although economic growth has not been as expected, strong investment in infrastructure and social services ensure that Widodo still enjoys strong support amongst the populace.
 He is also still seen as an honest leader and oversaw a successful 2018 Asian Games in Jakarta.

 COVID-19: Slow response and initial concern about the effects on the economy meant social distancing and other measures came in late and were difficult to implement given the size of the country.
 Approximately 15% of the population has been vaccinated.

 “Pluralism has always been a part of Indonesia’s DNA.
 Despite many challenges, Islam in Indonesia has always a force for moderation.”

 “Violence motivated by anything—especially religion and belief—damages diversity.”